Harvard-ATG/scalar-integration-tests/README.md

 ### What has been omitted?

-1. Tests that involve clicking and draggin.
+1. Tests that involve clicking and dragging.
 Clicking and dragging was not so simple to solve for these tests.
 So I ommited anything where that was involved, which includes annotation tests, and rearranging ordered lists (like the table of contents)

 2. Anonymous user visits a book.
 I'm not sure that is totally necessary.